-Results Generalization to novel subjects was tested using leave-one-subject-out cross-validation.
-Results are given in
+Generalization results to novel subjects was tested using leave-one-subject-out cross-validation.
+Results are given in Table 1.

-Table 1.
 Linear, polynomial, and RBF kernels with Laplacian and Gaussian basis functions were explored.
 Linear and Gaussian RBF kernels performed best and are presented here.
-The latter showed very low sensitivity to parameter $\sigma \approx$ root mean square distance.
-The soft margin approach, allowing some training examples to lie within the margin, did not enhance performance, so C=0.
+The latter showed very low sensitivity to Gaussian width parameter $\sigma \approx$ root mean square pair-wise distances.
+The soft margin approach, allowing some training examples to lie within the margin, was not used, since it was not found to improve generalization.